steven-aj/steven-aj.github.io/src/lib/markdown/home.md

   - personal
   - blog
 ---
 ### Open Code.
 Neon Dreams.

-You've found my digital garden - a place rooted in authenticity and nurtured by a love for software.
-This is my place to think, reflect, connect, and contribute.
-Consume what you need & leave the rest.

-There's no tracking here and no spin.
-It's not a portfolio & it's not for profit - just raw thoughts, deep dives and occasional open-source news.

-**Welcome, Void Walker**.

-*May peace find you in the most chaotic of places.*
+This is my digital garden of sorts; raw thoughts, lazy writing, and occasional open-source news.
+Have a look at [what I'm all about](/about) if you're interested.

+Things are still experimental here, but you're welcomed to browse around while I get stuff in order.

+Welcome to the void.